-This is discussed in the Annual General Meeting and has been taken up as part of Corporate Governance Code.
+This is discussed in the Annual General Meeting and will also be taken up as part of Corporate Governance Code.

 Means of communication with shareholders and investors

 The Company is committed to providing relevant and timely information to its shareholders in accordance with its continuous disclosure obligations under the Corporate Governance Code.